 The 150 degree front camera uses an 8.42MP Sony STARVIS image sensor.
 This sensor is a 2019 model that is frequently used in high-end surveillance cameras.
 It is known for its ability to record great footage, even in poor lighting conditions.

 The 156 degree rear camera uses a 5.14MP Sony STARVIS image sensor.
 Though it has less pixels, the difference in the quality of the footage is negligible.
 It also has the same low light capabilities.
+This rear camera was actually the front camera in the Q800PRO, Thinkware’s previous flagship dash cam.

 The Ambarella A12 Chipset boasts some advanced image processing, great low-light performance and the ability to capture 4k ultra HD at 30fps.